-If the contract is (1) between a governmental entity and a company with 10 or more full-time employees and (2) has a value of \$100,000 or more that is to be paid wholly or partly from public funds of the governmental entity, then the governmental entity may not contract with a company for goods or services unless the contract contains a written verification from the company that it does not boycott Israel and will not boycott
+If the contract is (1) between a governmental entity408 and a company409 with 10 or more full-time employees and (2) has a value of \$100,000 or more that is to be paid wholly or partly from public funds of the governmental entity, then the governmental entity may not contract with a company for goods or services unless the contract contains a written verification from the company that it does not boycott Israel and will not boycott Israel during the term of the contract.410 Prior to award, the Contract Developer (purchaser) must check the divestment lists411 to determine if the potential awardee is in violation of this requirement.
+The divestment lists are maintained by the Texas Safekeeping Trust Company and posted to the CPA website.412 If the potential awardee is on the list, the contract may not be awarded to that vendor.